bozsahin/ccglab-models/noqnoc/readme.md

 7. In ccglab, did (update-model "g1" 10 1.0 1.0 :load t).
     It iterates over g1.sup 10 times, to update the parameters in g1.ind.
     1.0 and 1.0 are learning parameters alpha0 and c.
 NB. the manual.
-7.1 do (show-training) to see the difference.
+    Did (show-training) to see the difference.
 8. In ccglab, did (save-training "new-g1.ind").
     It saves the trained grammar as new-g1.ind.
 9. In ccglab, do (load-model "new-g1") to start using the trained grammar.